EvilPiza/Syphon-lang/README.md

 # Syphon

-*Syphon Your Time Out The Window*.
+*Syphon Your Time Out The Window.*

 ## Features (So Far)